mbentley124/cse280/progress_report_12.md

 ## Individual Member Contributions

 For each group member, list the individual contributions, and a link to proof in the form of a commit to your group repository.
 At the end, provide an estimate for how many hours these contributions took to complete.

+### All
+- Went over end of the semester goals that could be reasonably completed and discussed challenges.

+Estimated time allocated this week: 2 hours.

 ### Michael Bentley
 -